SpikeInterface/spikeinterface/doc/how_to/index.rst

 How to Guides
 =========

-Guides on how to solve specific, short problems in spike interface.
+Guides on how to solve specific, short problems in SpikeInterface.
 Learn how to...

 .. toctree::
     :maxdepth: 1